tferrari92/automate-all-the-things-hardcore/README.md

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "02-Deploy observability" workflow.
-3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-hardcore"
-5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-deploy-observability.yml".
-Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
-8. Click on "Run".
+3. Click on "Run workflow" (Use workflow from Branch: main).
-9. Once ArgoCD detects the changes and automatically deploys all of these resources, you'll be able to access the Grafana web UI by clicking on the little arrow icon the grafana application in ArgoCD's web UI.
+4. Once ArgoCD detects the changes and automatically deploys all of these resources, you'll be able to access the Grafana web UI by clicking on the little arrow icon the grafana application in ArgoCD's web UI.
 The default user is "admin" and the password is "automate-all-the-things".<br>
 There you should find a few dashboards I've already set up for you.<br>
 You can change the password in the [Grafana helm chart custom-values.yaml file](helm/infra/grafana/values-custom.yaml).